IainJackson90/pp4-holiday-dreams/README.md

 ![Post Delete](assets/images/postdelete.png)
 </details>

-- When a user wants to delete there post they will be prompt with this page making sure of the users actions
+- When a user wants to delete their post they will be prompt with this page making sure of the users actions
 - The buttons change color when you hover over them

 <details>